amazon-connect/amazon-connect-chat-interface/README.md

 # Amazon Connect Chat Interface
 ## Overview
-Amazon Connect Chat Interface is a light interface for getting started with Amazon Connect chat.
+Amazon Connect Chat Interface is a light interface to create a customer widget for getting started with Amazon Connect chat.
 This package contains some lightweight components to render chat out of the box in your website, with a thin layer on top of [ChatJS](https://github.com/amazon-connect/amazon-connect-chatjs) to manage your chat session.